Andrew-S-Rosen/cbe504/main.typ

 Ultimately, this brings us to the idea of kinetic coupling wherein a thermodynamically unfavorable (i.e. $cal(A)^std_i<0$) step can be overcome by having the concentration of a reactant kept high or a product concentration kept low with respect to its standard state, equilibrium value via coupling with another step in the mechanism.

-For #ce("H2 <--> 2H^∙") to proceed in the forward direction at steady state, there would need to be a separate, favorable reaction that it could kinetically couple to --- namely one that would rapidly and continually consume #ce("H^∙").
+For #ce("H2 <--> 2H^∙") to proceed in the forward direction at steady state, there would need to be a separate, favorable reaction that it could kinetically couple to---namely one that would rapidly and continually consume #ce("H^∙").
 As an example, the following three-step mechanism is one that is known to be thermodynamically viable and support kinetic coupling:
 $
 ce("OH^∙ + H2 &<--> H2O + H^∙") quad &(sigma_1 = 2)\